Gov. Brown to sign drug pricing transparency bill

-A similar bill Hernandez introduced last year, SB 1010, was watered down with enough amendments that he pulled it from consideration in August.
+A similar bill Hernandez introduced last year, SB 1010, was watered down with enough amendments that he pulled it from consideration.

-But the uproar over stratospheric drug costs that has been building in the past few years rose exponentially last summer with headlines over the controversy like the $600-plus retail price for a two-pack of EpiPens, the lifesaving auto-injector that treats severe allergy attacks.
+But the uproar over stratospheric drug costs that has been building in the past few years rose exponentially last summer with headlines over the $600-plus retail price for a two-pack of EpiPens, the lifesaving auto-injector that treats severe allergy attacks.